Queuni/Match3-Core/README.md

 - Handle edge case when the response body is empty but status is 200

 - Support loading config from multiple files with later overriding earlier

+- Bump the dependency to fix the compatibility issue with Python 3.12